-“At Wells Fargo, we are committed to assisting organizations like Caravanserai Project, the lnland Empire Community Collaborative and the Inland Empire Community Foundation that strengthen our local community by providing so many resources to our local business community members,” said Flor Tolley, Wells Fargo Social Impact & Sustainability Vice President.
+“At Wells Fargo, we are committed to assisting organizations like Caravanserai Project, the inland Empire Community Collaborative, and the Inland Empire Community Foundation that strengthen our local community by providing so many resources to our local business community members,” said Flor Tolley, Wells Fargo Social Impact & Sustainability Vice President.

 How the partnership aims to use the Wells Fargo grant?

 The funding will help the trio to continue supporting mission-driven organizations in the Inland Empire of California through capacity building and technical assistance programs.
-The type of programs that Caravanserai Project, along with IECC and IECF has been doing includes:
+The type of programs that the Caravanserai Project, along with IECC and IECF, has been doing include: